What was the inspiration behind the LessThanFive Chair?

 Our unique approach was to make a chair that truly leveraged the advantages of the material to be strong and light.
 We wanted to create something at a price point that consumers would find reasonable yet also incredibly delightful.
 We wanted the chair to surprise you every time you interact with it and allow you to personalize it in ways that our current offerings don't support.

-You’ve said the LessThanFive Chair was your favorite item you’ve helped design.
+In your favorite things blog post, you said the LessThanFive Chair was your favorite item you’ve helped design.
 Why?

 I love a design that challenges the norms and yet can be a business success.
 Good design is good business.
 I feel that LessThanFive will be that.